 Coronavirus Advice for Using Public Transport

-You can find more information on those restrictions here: https://www.gov.uk/guidance/coronavirus-covid-19-safer-travel-guidance-for-passengers
+You can find more information on current travel guidance here: https://www.gov.uk/guidance/coronavirus-covid-19-safer-travel-guidance-for-passengers

 For the latest NHS advice on Coronavirus click here https://www.nhs.uk/conditions/coronavirus-covid-19/